parkerhancock/yankee/docs/user_guide/output.md

 # Output

-## Default Mode - The AttrDict
+## Default Mode - The AttrDict and ListCollection

-By default, all schemas will produce `AttrDict` output objects.
+By default, all schemas will produce `AttrDict` output objects, and all groups of objects created with a `List` field will produce `ListCollection` objects.

+### AttrDict

 The `AttrDict` object is a subclass of `dict` with two specialized features:

 **Attribute Access to Keys:** You can use attribute access to get keys.
 So if you obtain a `result`, then `result["name"]` == `result.name`.
 This works as long as there is not an `AttrDict` method with the same name.

 **Data Conversion:** You can easily convert the AttrDict to other similar types as:

-- `AttrDict.to_dict` - Converts to a simple Python dictionary
+- `AttrDict.to_dict` - Converts to a simple Python dictionary.

-- `AttrDict.to_mongo` - Converts to a Mongo-compatible Python dictionary object (mostly by converting all `datetime.date` objects to `datetime.datetime` objects, since MongoDb doesn't have a Date type)
+- `AttrDict.to_mongo` - Converts to a Mongo-compatible Python dictionary object (mostly by converting all `datetime.date` objects to `datetime.datetime` objects, since MongoDb doesn't have a Date type).

 - `AttrDict.to_pandas` - Converts to a Pandas `Series` object.

+### ListCollection

+The `ListCollection` object is a subclass of `list` with several enhanced features:

+**Data Conversion:** It supports similar data conversion features:
+- `ListCollection.to_list` - Converts to a simple Python list.
+- `ListCollection.to_records` - Converts to a simple Python list, with all members converted to simple Python dicts.
+- `ListCollection.to_mongo` - Converts to a simple python list, with all members converted to simple Python dicts compatible with MongoDB (casting `datetime.date`s as `datetime.datetime`s)
+- `ListCollection.to_json` - Converts to a JSON string
+- `ListCollection.to_pandas` - Converts to a DataFrame, with each object as a row

+**Data Munging / Mangling:** You can also modify the data contained in the collection with the following methods:
+- `ListCollection.explode`
+- `ListCollection.unpack`
+- `ListCollection.values`
+- `ListCollection.values_list`

 ## Model Mode - Dataclasses and Custom Models